motinxyz/mern-auth/codebase_explanations.md

 *   **`packages/queues/src/connection.js`:**
     *   This file simply re-exports `redisConnection` from `@auth/config/redis`.
-    *   The `redisConnection` object (from `@auth/config/redis.js` - not explicitly read but inferred from usage) is an `ioredis` client instance, configured to connect to the Redis server specified in `config.redisUrl`.
+    *   The `redisConnection` object (from `@auth/config/redis.js`) is an `ioredis` client instance, configured to connect to the Redis server specified in `config.redisUrl`.
+    *   It now includes a retry mechanism with exponential backoff, using `config.redisMaxRetries` and `config.redisRetryDelayMs`. `maxRetriesPerRequest` is set to `null` to satisfy BullMQ's requirements, but the custom `retryStrategy` limits the actual reconnection attempts.
+    *   If the connection fails after all retries, a `RedisConnectionError` is thrown.
     *   This centralized connection ensures that both job producers and consumers use the same Redis instance for queue operations.
 *   **`packages/queues/src/email.queue.js`:**
     *   This file defines the `emailQueue` using `new Queue(QUEUE_NAMES.EMAIL, { connection, defaultJobOptions })`.